techx/hackmit-hackbot/README.md

 # Running hackbot locally

-Test hackbot by running `./bin/hubot -a shell`.
+Test hackbot by running `npm run dev`.
 However, some plugins will not behave as expected unless you set the [environment variables](#configuration).